plappi/Milo/menu/research.md

 **Working papers:**

-* "On optimal extraction under asymmetric information over reclamation costs"
+* "On optimal extraction under asymmetric information over reclamation costs", revise and resubmit, Journal of Economic Dynamics and Control

 * "From cradle to grave?
-On optimal nuclear waste disposal" with Jussi Lintunen (older title: On optimal nuclear waste disposal)
+On optimal nuclear waste disposal" with Jussi Lintunen, submitted (older title: On optimal nuclear waste disposal)

 **Work in progress:**

-* "Lobbying and environmental policy instruments"
+* "On the choice between price and quantity instrument under endogenous lobby formation" (older title: Lobbying and environmental policy instruments)

 **Conference presentations:**